Here you see a calm and resting Charlie Ross. Now watch this transformation…

 That would be fine.
 Except the bathtub tile is this odd white color with little specks of brown.
 So in effect, it just looks dirty against the white painted walls.

 Geez Louise.
 Back to the drawing board.
-I told Kenny, the maintenance guy, that I tried to stand on the edge of the bath tub and reach up to paint to the ceiling.
+I tried to stand on the edge of the bath tub and reach up to paint to the ceiling.
 But I’m not tall enough.

 Picture me, standing on the edge of the tub and holding onto the opposite wall of the bath tub while I lean over and try to reach those top spots.
 It was kind of scary.